Insane Clown Posse: 2013–2014: Continued legal troubles

-2015–2017: The Marvelous Missing Link: Lost/Found era
+2015–2017: The Marvelous Missing Link era

 During their 2014 Hallowicked concert, ICP revealed the 3rd Joker Card in the 2nd Deck of the Dark Carnival saga.
 The first part of the third card is titled The Marvelous Missing Link: Lost, which was released on Violent J's 43rd birthday, April 28, 2015.
 The second part of the third card is titled The Marvelous Missing Link: Found, and was originally set to be released during the 2015 Gathering of the Juggalos, July 28, 2015.
 It was released three days later.

-On December 5, 2015, Violent J announced that original member John Kickjazz (Shaggy 2 Dope's older brother) had died on November 20, 2015 at a group home in Michigan.
+On December 5, 2015, Violent J announced that original member John Kickjazz (Shaggy 2 Dope's older brother) had died on November 20, 2015, at a group home in Michigan.

 Young Wicked of the Axe Murder Boyz posted on his personal Instagram account that The Marvelous Missing Link was one of the Insane Clown Posse's best albums ever.
 He stated specifically that it was going back to the Insane Clown Posse's roots in the era of the first deck of Jokers Cards.
-Young wicked also made a statement that referenced the idea that he may have some featured spots on one of the albums.
+Young Wicked also made a statement that referenced the idea that he may have some featured spots on one of the albums.

 On April 7, 2015, The Marvelous Missing Link: Lost was made available for digital download preorder.
 Those who preordered on that day received the first single off the album, titled "Vomit".
 The rest of the album automatically downloaded on the release date, April 28, 2015.